Perfect isometries and Murnaghan-Nakayama rules: Double covering groups of the symmetric and alternating groups

 \subsection{Combinatorics of bar partitions}

-We just saw that the spin characters of $\tSym_n$ and $\tAlt_n$ are labelled by the set $\cal{D}_n$ of {\emph{bar partitions of $n$}}.
+We just saw that the spin characters of $\tSym_n$ and $\tAlt_n$ are labeled by the set $\cal{D}_n$ of {\emph{bar partitions of $n$}}.
 We now present some of the combinatorial notions and properties we will need to study the characters and blocks of these groups.
 For all of these, and unless otherwise specified, we refer to \cite{olsson}.
+Note that, in this subsection and the next, where we only describe the standard combinatorics associated to bar partition and spin blocks, the parts of partitions and bar partitions are again ordered in decreasing order.

 Let $\lambda=(\lambda_1,\ldots,\lambda_r)\in \mathcal{D}_n$ with $\lambda_1>\cdots>\lambda_r>0$.
 For $1\leq i\leq r$, consider the set

 The multiset $\cal{B}(\la)= \bigcup_{i=1}^r J_{i,\la}$ is the multiset of {\emph{bar lengths}} of $\la$, which will play a role analogous to that played by hook lengths for partitions.